Research & Analysis Wing: Saudi Arabia

 Since the 1990s, given its position as the largest source of funds and promoter of Salafist ideology and being considered major security challenge for India.
 R&AW has greatly expanded its activities and operation in Saudi Arabia.
 Abdul Karim Tunda was captured in Saudi Arabia and was secretly brought to India.

 Since 2012, R&AW has carried out numerous operations in Saudi Arabia.
 It is only because of such operations that dozens of high-ranking terrorists like Zabiuddin Ansari, Habibur Rahman, Sabeel Ahmed, Muhammed Gulnawaz etc. have been deported and arrested in India.

 In April 2023 the Saudi cabinet gave approval for joint cooperation with Indian intelligence agencies.
 It also approved Riyadh's status as a dialogue partner for SCO as India prepares to host the SCO summit in July.
 India-Saudi defence and security partnership has been steadily growing.
-Last year, there were a number of high-level bilateral visits and meetings, beginning in February with the first-ever official visit to India by Lt Gen Fahd bin Abdullah Mohammed Al-Mutair, commander of Royal Saudi Land Forces.
+There were a number of high-level bilateral visits and meetings, beginning with the first-ever official visit to India by Lt Gen Fahd bin Abdullah Mohammed Al-Mutair, commander of Royal Saudi Land Forces.